 All demonstrations will be scheduled on Saturday and Sunday.
 Participants must sign up for demonstration time by contacting the WSU Chelan County Extension Office (667-6540) no later than 5:00 p.m. on August 15.

-- 1. Demonstrations

-- a.
-Cloverbud
+- A. Cloverbud

-- b.
-Junior
+- B. Junior

-- c.
-Intermediate
+- C. Intermediate

-- d.
-Senior
+- D. Senior